jvvincen/PCSC_image_processing/README.md

     <img src="/pics/Transformed with a band erased - (Original, Real part filtered, Transformed).png" alt="square image" width="600"/>

-# Juliette
+# Histograms, edge detection and noise reducer

-The image of Lena is displayed is in color.
+The image of Lena is displayed is in color with OpenCv.

 <img src="/pics/lena.png" alt="Lena color" width="400"/>